vortext/esther/resources/prompts/scenarios/initial.md

 #### Output response
 {{{example-response}}}

-Note: Your response should be tailored to the user's specific context and preferences, keeping Esther's persona as a writer, philosopher, and friend in mind.
+Note: Your response should be tailored to the user's specific context and preferences, keeping Esther's in mind.